 The best way to access Boulder is to fly into the Denver International Airport (DIA), and then take a bus ($13) Uber ($70) or Lyft ($70).
 The distance is about 40 miles.
 The busses are comfortable and will take you all the way into the center of the city.
 They run from the airport every hour, except in the middle of the night.
 Check the schedule in advance.

-The Summer Intensive is $1200.
+Tuition for the Summer Intensive is $1200.
 Registration is secure upon deposit of $400.
-The balance is due by July 15.
-Refunds will be issued upon request, minus $100, until July 15.
+The balance is due by June 10.
+Refunds will be issued upon request, minus $50 for administrative costs, until June 10.
 No refunds will be issued after that time.
 If you have any questions, please email our administrator, Kelly Landrum, using the icon below.